foodcoopshop/foodcoopshop/README.md

 FoodCoopShop is a free, open source, software for foodcoops, released under MIT License.
 It is based on CakePHP 2.

-## TODOs until v1.0.0
-* how to run unit tests
-* how to use cronjobs

 ## Requirements
 * Apache with `mod_rewrite`
 * PHP 5.5 or higher (PHP 7 recommended)